 Flashy gal!
 Piper is just under 3 months old and just beginning to venture out of the grow pen to test her acceptance with the existing flock.
 Day 7 of learning the serious business of social ranking.
-Every day brings her one step closer to finding her place, and someday she’ll learn the power of choice.
+Every day brings her one step closer to finding her place in the flock.

 Articles submitted by chicken keepers are always welcome because there is so much to learn from each other.
 Today we welcome an article from the Happy Chicken Coop offering valuable information about the pecking order.